pitluga/supply_drop/README.md

 determines whether the rsync commands for multiple servers are run in parallel threads or serially

-    set :puppet_syntax_check, true
+    set :puppet_syntax_check, false

 when true, will syntax check your puppet files and erb templates before rsyncing them to your servers.
+This is an experimental feature and is quite slow at the moment.

     set :puppet_write_to_file, nil